Volkswagen make some of the most popular cars in the world, think of the Golf as an example!

 2018 Volkswagen Jetta Redesign and changes

-Not much will change with the new VW Jetta; the car is still one of the class leaders in its current form, so VW don’t need to invest heavily in changes, but there will be a few design tweaks.
+Not much will change with the new Volkswagen Jetta 2018; the car is still one of the class leaders in its current form, so VW don’t need to invest heavily in changes, but there will be a few design tweaks.

 The Jetta will be built upon the modular MQB platform, with an increased use in high strength steel and aluminum, this will have the effect of stiffening the car and lowering the weight, helping to increase fuel economy.